UniversalDependencies/docs/_it-dep/advcl.md

 An adverbial clause modifier is a clause which modifies a verb or other predicate (adjective, etc.), as a modifier, not as a core complement.
 This includes things such as a temporal clause, consequence, conditional clause, purpose clause, etc. The dependent must be clausal (otherwise it is an <code>advmod</code>) and the dependent is the main predicate of the clause (a verbal predicate or a noun if the verb is omitted).

-`advcl` cover the following typology of cases:
+`advcl` covers the following typology of cases:

 * participial modifiers